Digital marketing is no longer an optional marketing channel and it’s no longer an add-on.

 It’s important for you to remember this as you seek to achieve your brand’s goals.

 If you’re hoping to increase brand awareness, then you need to find the right digital channels for you and execute your marketing flawlessly.
-But, if you’re end goal is to sell more cars, then you cannot forget to consider your dealers.
+But, if your end goal is to sell more cars, then you cannot forget to consider your dealers.

 If your dealers don’t stay ahead of today’s digital marketing trends then you will give your competition the opportunity to advance.
 Most dealers are unable to give car shoppers the digital experience they expect, which results in a poor opinion of the brand they represent.